 Fomepizole has a molecular weight of 82 Da, and a pKa of 2.91 at low concentrations and a pKa of 3.0 at high concentrations.
 The free base is used in the United States, whereas the salts are used in Europe.
 The free base is chemically equivalent to the chloride and sulfate salts at physiologic pH.28

 Fomepizole is a potent competitive inhibitor of ADH with a very high affinity for ADH, thereby blocking the metabolism of methanol and ethylene glycol to their respective toxic metabolites.88

 Values for Km are estimated for the toxic alcohols and the Ki with fomepizole.
 The smaller the Km, the higher the affinity of the substrate (alcohol) for the enzyme, and the lower the concentration of the substrate to achieve Vmax (maximum velocity of the reaction of 50%) of the enzyme.
 The Ki is the inhibition constant for the inhibitor.
-Studies in monkey and human liver tissue demonstratethat fomepizole is a competitive inhibitor of alcohol dehydrogenase.78,96 In monkey liver, fomepizole demonstrated very similar Ki’s for both ethanol and methanol at 7.5 and 9.1 μmol/L, respectively.78 The affinity was 10 times higher when human liver was used.95 Studies in monkeys ...
+Studies in monkey and human liver tissue demonstratethat fomepizole is a competitive inhibitor of alcohol dehydrogenase.78,96 In monkey liver, fomepizole demonstrated very similar Ki’s for both ethanol and methanol at 7.5 and 9.1 μmol/L, respectively.78 The affinity was 10 times higher when human liver was ...